If you are having a life-threatening emergency, please contact 911 or go immediately to the nearest Emergency Room.

 Clinicians can aid students who are experiencing any of the following: depression, anxiety, mood swings, fearfulness, thoughts of suicide or homicide, poor concentration, recent loss of a loved one or significant other, troubled or abusive relationships, nervousness or tension, poor body image, difficulty adjusting to college life, low self-esteem, and substance abuse.
-Services include individual, couples, process groups and personal improvement groups for students.

 Professional standards of confidentiality are followed by the entire Counseling Services Staff.
 Personal health information provided to our office will be protected unless a student provides written permission to release that information.
 Exceptions to this policy exist when confidential information is needed to protect a student’s health or safety or is mandated by law.